Archie Thompson

-Archie Gerald Thompson (born 23 October 1978) is an Australian former professional footballer who played as a forward.
-He is also currently serving as a club ambassador for Melbourne Victory FC.
+Archie Gerald Thompson (born 23 October 1978) is an Australian former professional soccer player who played as a forward.
+He serves as a club ambassador for Melbourne Victory FC.

 Born in New Zealand, Thompson played youth football at the New South Wales Institute of Sport before going on to play numerous seasons in the National Soccer League and A-League.
 After eleven seasons with Melbourne Victory, he moved on to play for Heidelberg United in 2016.
 Thompson also played overseas, for Belgian Pro League side Lierse and for Dutch Eredivisie side PSV Eindhoven.

 Thompson has played over 50 times for the Australian national team, scoring 28 goals.
 He was in the squad for the 2006 FIFA World Cup, the 2001 and 2005 FIFA Confederations Cups, the 2007 AFC Asian Cup, the 2008 Summer Olympics and the successful 2004 OFC Nations Cup.

-He holds the all time goal scoring record for a single international match, where he scored 13 goals in a 31–0 victory against American Samoa in 2001.
+He previously held the all-time goal-scoring record for a single international match, having scored 13 goals in a 31–0 victory against American Samoa in 2001.
+That record was subsequently surpassed by Muhammad Nazriev, who scored 14 goals in a U-17 international match against Guam.
 In that same qualification campaign, Thompson scored 16 goals, which made him the top scorer.
 As of November 2024, Thompson is Melbourne Victory's all time top goalscorer, with 97 goals in all competitions, and is Melbourne Victory's most capped forward of all time, with 262 appearances in all competitions.

+In 2015, preeminent football journalist Michael Cockerill declared Thompson was the "greatest player in A-League history".